Meet the Co-Chairs of Barclays’ Employee Resource Group: Inspire

 Barclays has been fantastic in working to improve representation in terms of race and gender.
 But if everyone has the same background, are we truly achieving diversity and inclusion?

 Banking and Credit Director, Barclays Private Banking and Co-Chair, Inspire

 Bringing experiences to Inspire’s work

-So, how did the four Co-Chairs get involved?
+So, how did the three Co-Chairs get involved?

 “I want to do my bit to support people who also identify as coming from a low socio-economic background as I do – to get the same opportunities that Barclays has given me,” says Pretty, Banking and Credit Director at Barclays Private Banking in London, UK.

 “The bank has been fantastic in working to improve representation in terms of race and gender.
 But if everyone has the same background, are we truly achieving diversity and inclusion?
 We need to show that people from all backgrounds, myself included, are welcome at Barclays.
 It’s about broadening our DEI horizon by looking through a socio-economic lens.”

 Makuku is equally keen to ensure that all talent can access Barclays’ career pathways, regardless of background.
 “My connection with the socio-economic agenda comes from my lived experience.
 I grew up in one of the more deprived boroughs in London,” he says.